 Most cell phones have cameras that can be used to take photos of exams or inappropriate and unauthorized photos or other students.
 Cell phone use by students will not be allowed during school hours.
 Students are allowed to use the telephone in the office in the event of an emergency (see "Telephone" on page 32).
 Parents who allow their child to carry a cell phone to school must take responsibility for ensuring that their child keeps the phone turned off and out of view at all times.
-Phones need to be kept off while on school provided transportation as well.

-School staff that observes a student with a cell phone in hand will confiscate the phone and take it to the office where it will be kept until a parent comes to meet with the Principal.
+School staff that observe a student with a cell phone in hand will confiscate the phone and take it to the office where it will be kept until a parent comes to meet with the Principal.
 Depending upon the seriousness of the offense, detention, citation, and suspension procedures will apply.
 The school district is not responsible for the loss of cell phones brought to school.